Tuszy/phygital-smart-contract/README.md

 ### Steps to mint **PhygitalAsset**
    1. Retrieve phygital id (e.g. from NFC tag or QR code)
    2. Sign your universal profile address concatenated with 0 (initial phygital nonce) with the private key of the phygital
-   3. Determine phygital index and merkle proof from the collection merkle tree
+   3. Determine merkle proof from the collection merkle tree
    4. Mint PhygitalAsset token with the prepared data

 ### Steps to verify ownership of **PhygitalAsset** after transfer